g-adopt/g-adopt.github.io/docs/install.md

 extension as a notebook.

-The tutorials can also be run in the JupyterLab environment on the ARE after following the above instructions.
+The tutorials can also be run in the JupyterLab environment on the ARE after following the instructions below.

 ## Visualisation software